cse3901-2021au-giles/Team-Yoshi-Django/README.md

 ## Learning Objectives

 - Be familiar with Python.
 Be able to write a simple Python code after the presentation.
-- Be familiar with Djagon.
-Be able to know the concept of Djagon, how to set up and use Djagon.
+- Be familiar with Django.
+Be able to know the concept of Django, how to set up and use Django.
-- Be familiar with the differences between Djagon and Rails.
-Be able to recognize the similarities and differences between Djagon and Rails.
+- Be familiar with the differences between Django and Rails.
+Be able to recognize the similarities and differences between Django and Rails.
-- Be able to create a simple website by using Djagon, like the website in the demo
+- Be able to create a simple website by using Django, like the website in the demo

 ## Notes